mindspore-ai/docs/docs/lite/docs/source_en/infer/image_segmentation.md

 It is recommended that you start from the image segmentation demo on the Android device to understand how to build the MindSpore Lite application project, configure dependencies, and use related Java APIs.

-This tutorial demonstrates the on-device deployment process based on the image segmentation demo on the Android device provided by the MindSpore team.
+This tutorial demonstrates the on-device deployment process based on the image segmentation demo on the Android device provided by the MindSpore Lite team.

 ## Selecting a Model